karthiktadepalli1/givewell-reallocation/entry.md

 ![image](./output/reallocation_fraction.png)

-In short, GiveWell should take its cost-effectiveness analyses a little more seriously than they currently do---it could create millions in value.
+In short, GiveWell should take its cost-effectiveness analyses a little more seriously than they currently do---doing so could create millions in value at no extra cost.

 *All details of this analysis, including how I compiled cost-effectiveness estimates and the Top Charities Fund allocations, are available in [this GitHub repo.](https://github.com/karthiktadepalli1/givewell-reallocation)*